-7 North-East Atlantic
+7 North East Atlantic

 Operational oceanography in European countries was mainly operated at a national level until the 1990s.
-In 1994, the European part of the Global Ocean Observing System (EuroGOOS34) was founded.
-It grouped these national endeavours into a network of European monitoring and forecasting systems and initiated several regional and thematic working groups to support specific developments.
-Since the early 1990s, the European Commission has been actively funding programmes to support ocean monitoring and forecasting through, for instance, its series of MyOcean projects (2009-2015) and its ongoing ambitious Copernicus Earth observation programme, which includes the Copernicus Marine Service component.
-Due notably to the coordinating efforts provided by the Copernicus Marine Service over the last decade, the North-East Atlantic region is now well equipped in terms of operational marine forecasting services.
-Also, each segment of the North-East Atlantic coastline is included in at least one regional system, such that Global Forecast Services are seldomly used directly, except for the provision of boundary conditions to downstream forecast systems.
-An inventory of operational marine and coastal models around Europe was compiled out of a survey conducted in 2018-2019 among members of EuroGOOS and its related network of Regional Operational Oceanographic Systems (Capet et al., 2020), addressing the purposes, context, and technical specificities of operational ocean forecasts systems (OOFS).
-Here, we re-focus this analysis for the North-East Atlantic by excluding the Arctic, Mediterranean, and Black Sea basins from the original analysis.
-It should be noted that this inventory only includes OOFS actively reported to the survey and might therefore be incomplete.
-A further expansion of the North-East Atlantic OOFS inventory is expected from the OceanPrediction DCC Atlas.
-Besides the three Copernicus Marine regional forecast services, the inventory includes 35 others regional OOFS and 32 coastal OOFS, arbitrarily identified as systems with a spatial resolution below 3 km, and longitudinal and latitudinal domain extent below 5 degrees.
+In 1994, the European part of the Global Ocean Observing System (Euro-GOOS, https://eurogoos.eu/, last access: 8 May 2025) was founded.
+It grouped these national endeavors into a network of European monitoring and forecasting systems and initiated several regional and thematic working groups to support specific developments.
+Since the early 1990s, the European Commission has been actively funding programs to support ocean monitoring and forecasting through, for instance, its series of MyOcean projects (2009-2015) and its ongoing ambitious Copernicus Earth observation program, which includes the Copernicus Marine Service component.

+Due notably to the coordinating efforts provided by the Copernicus Marine Service over the last decade, the North East Atlantic region is now well equipped in terms of operational marine forecasting services.
+Also, each segment of the North East Atlantic coastline is included in at least one regional system, such that global forecast services are seldom used directly, except for the provision of boundary conditions to downstream forecast systems.
+An inventory of operational marine and coastal models around Europe was compiled out of a survey conducted in 2018-2019 among members of EuroGOOS and its related network of regional operational oceanographic systems (Capet et al., 2020), addressing the purposes, context, and technical specificities of operational ocean forecast systems (OOFSs).
+Here, we re-focus this analysis on the North East Atlantic by excluding the Arctic, Mediterranean, and Black Sea basins from the original analysis.
+It should be noted that this inventory only includes OOFSs actively reported to the survey and might therefore be incomplete.
+A further expansion of the North East Atlantic OOFS inventory is expected from the OceanPrediction DCC Atlas.

+Besides the three Copernicus Marine regional forecast services, the inventory includes 35 other regional OOFSs and 32 coastal OOFSs, arbitrarily identified as systems with a spatial resolution below 3 km and a longitudinal and latitudinal domain extent below $5^{\circ}$ .